Extension Logo

 Lilacs are native to Eastern Europe and Asia.
 The genus Syringa comes from the Greek word syrinx meaning pipe or tube and refers to the lilac’s stem which can be hollowed out.

 In the landscape, lilacs make excellent hedges, foundation plants, specimen plants, large borders and group plantings.
-They bloom for 10 to 14 days, depending on the weather, and have a distinctive sweet fragrance.
+Depending on the weather, they bloom for 10 to 14 days and have a distinctive sweet fragrance.

 Lilacs also provide habitat for small birds and pollinating insects.